John William Mackay: Marriage and family

 Marie Louise Antionette Hungerford aka "Louise" was born in 1844 in New York.
 She moved with her parents in 1854 to the Downieville, CA goldfields.
 In 1863, at 19, she was married to Dr. Edmond Gardiner Bryant in Virginia City.
 Bryant invested unsuccessfully in stocks and mines and they became financially strapped.
 They had two daughters, the oldest Eva.
 Bryant carelessly allowed his youngest daughter to die by refusing to treat her illness.
 In 1865, Bryant somehow injured Eva, breaking her hip.
 In 1866, Bryant contracted tetanus in a mining camp and Louise became a widow at the age of 22.

 Louise, now widowed with a slightly disabled daughter, married Mackay in 1867 in Virginia City.
 She had their first son in 1870, John W. Mackay, Jr. followed by Clarence H. Mackay in 1874.
 John Mackay always treated his step-daughter Eva as if she were his child, and he formally adopted her on Christmas Day in 1870.
 The Mackay's heard of a doctor in France that might be able to help Eva.
 Although the surgery didn't go as well as planned, it did help.
 The family returned to San Francisco in 1873, Louise pregnant with their second child, Clarence.
 But a seed had been sown; Louise really loved Paris.
 She never returned to Virginia City again.

 Mackay purchased a large mansion for Louise in Paris, where his wealth enabled her to become a noted society hostess for two decades, entertaining royalty and throwing lavish parties.
 The building is today occupied by the Belgium Embassy near the Arc de Triomphe.
-In 1879, Louise's younger sister Ada Hungerford, married Count Joseph Telfener.
+In 1879, Louise's younger sister Ada Hungerford, married Count Joseph Telfener, a rich engineer and financier.
 From then on, she was Countess Telfener, possibly the first California born woman to achieve a European title.
 As his telegraph business expanded, in 1884 the family was moved to London for the boys' schooling and easier communications through his owned cables.
 In 1885, his step-daughter, Eva, married the Neopolitan prince, Ferdinando Colonna of Stigliano.
 Eva's portrait was later painted by the Italian painter, Vittorio Matteo Corcos.
 18 years after John's death, Louise returned to the United States in 1920, dying in 1928 at age 85.